-Searching for opiate addiction treatment in Oxford, Alabama?
-MedMark Treatment Centers can assist you or your loved one with recovery.
+Searching for a methadone clinic near Birmingham, AL?
+Located 56 miles from Birmingham, MedMark Treatment Centers Oxford can assist you or your loved one with opiate addiction treatment and recovery.
 We provide medication-assisted treatment, opioid use disorder counseling and many additional services in an outpatient setting.
 Our patients receive help with addiction to drugs such as oxycodone, morphine, hydrocodone and other opioids.
 The multimodal approach we take to care addresses every patient’s unique needs for effective treatment.
 Together, we work with our patients to give them the resources needed to achieve their goals.

 At MedMark Oxford, we’ll dedicate ourselves to helping you through the recovery process with respect and compassion.
 We understand that everyone has a different path to recovery.
 Throughout our time together, we’ll work to understand the challenges you experience so that we can best support you.
 Your treatment team will create an individualized care plan tailored to your specific needs.